What You Need to Know to Become a Nanny

 First of all, never ever ever use any form of physical punishment like spanking, even if the parents do.
 You are not the parent.
 (There are some great ideas of effective non-spanking disciplines out there.
 Be creative!)

 Also, you need to be on the same page of disciplining as their mom or dad does.
 Make sure you discuss with them what kind of punishments they use, as well as what they consider right and wrong.
 It is possible you may disagree on this.
-This will allow the children to know that regardless if their parents are there or not, the discipline will be the same.
+This will allow the children to know that regardless of whether their parents are there or not, the discipline will be the same.
 Model the parents' tactics to a degree that you feel comfortable.
 If you want to try something new that you aren't sure you should, make sure you discuss this with them.
 Be careful on how you phrase your questions, especially if you have just started the job and the trust has not been solidified, because they may feel you are criticizing their parenting.

 You Will Disagree With Your Employers